Columbine effect: Influence on other shootings

 The Columbine shootings influenced subsequent school shootings, with several such plots mentioning it.
-Fear of copycats has sometimes led to the closing of entire school districts.
 According to psychiatrist Edwin Fuller Torrey of the Treatment Advocacy Center, a legacy of the Columbine shootings is its "allure to disaffected youth."
-Ralph Larkin examined twelve major school shootings in the US in the following eight years and found that in eight of those, "the shooters made explicit reference to Harris and Klebold."
+Sociologist Ralph Larkin examined twelve major school shootings in the US in the eight years following Columbine and found that in eight of the twelve shootings "the shooters made explicit reference to Harris and Klebold."

 A 2015 investigation by CNN identified "more than 40 people...charged with Columbine-style plots."
 A 2014 investigation by ABC News identified "at least 17 attacks and another 36 alleged plots or serious threats against schools since the assault on Columbine High School that can be tied to the 1999 massacre."
 Ties identified by ABC News included online research by the perpetrators into the Columbine shooting, clipping news coverage and images of Columbine, explicit statements of admiration of Harris and Klebold, such as writings in journals and on social media, in video posts, and in police interviews, timing planned to an anniversary of Columbine, plans to exceed the Columbine victim counts, and other ties.

 In 2015, journalist Malcolm Gladwell writing in The New Yorker magazine proposed a threshold model of school shootings in which Harris and Klebold were the triggering actors in "a slow-motion, ever-evolving riot, in which each new participant's action makes sense in reaction to and in combination with those who came before."

 FBI former profiler Mary Ellen O'Toole said on CNN during the 20th anniversary of the massacre in 2019, and during the manhunt of Florida teenager Sol Pais, that she opposed the release of the Basement Tapes because of the call made by Eric Harris to other would-be shooters to "join him in infamy".
-She also highlighted that it was most likely males to be obsessed by the shooting and that the case of Sol Pais was rare due to her being a female.
+She also highlighted that it was most likely males to be obsessed by the shooting and that the case of Sol Pais was rare due to her being female.

-The Treatment Advocacy Center was set up in 1998 by Dr. Fuller.
-This center's primary goal is to push for changes that cover all aspects of treatment for severe mental illness (SMI), primarily legal obstacles in getting this type of care, so that people with SMI get the backing and treatment they require to flourish.

-Assisted Outpatient Treatment (AOT) is a method of giving mental health services in the community under civil court commitment.
-The AOT programs prioritize ensuring people stick with treatments and keeping safety within communities while offering a planned approach to support those with SMI.